 Investing Helps Protect Your Money From Inflation

-But the problem with that is that checking accounts or most savings accounts pay virtually (or literally) nothing in interest.
-So your money is actually losing value due to inflation (the gradual increase the prices of things at stores).
-A hundred years ago a can or bottle of Coke or Pepsi cost 5 cents.
-Today it a bottle of Diet Coke could cost you $1.99.
-The increase in price is inflation.
+But the problem with that is that your typical checking account or savings account pays virtually (or literally) nothing in interest.
+So your money is actually losing value due to inflation (the gradual increase in the prices of things at stores).
+A hundred years ago, a can or bottle of Coke or Pepsi cost 5 cents.
+Today, a bottle of Diet Coke could cost you $1.99.
+This increase in price is inflation.

-So if your money isn't invested and growing, it's actually losing value since the prices of things will increase.
+So, if your money isn’t invested and growing, it’s actually losing value, since the prices of things will increase over time.

-We've also had a few people say that they don't want to invest because they are afraid of paying more taxes.
-This is nonsense, because you will usually only pay taxes on profits, so in the end you will still have more money (after taxes) than if you hadn't invested at all!
+Another concern we’ve heard a few people say is that they don’t want to invest because they are afraid of paying more taxes.
+This is nonsense because you will usually only pay taxes on profits, so in the end, you will still have more money (after taxes) than if you hadn’t invested at all!

 Learning How To Start Investing Is Less Complicated Than It Seems

-I guess growing up with little money made us weary of the ‘financial system'.
+I guess growing up with little money made us wary of the ‘financial system.’

 Now that we understand how simple it is to invest your money, we wish we would have started right away.

 If you are looking to learn how to start investing, then this article is for you.